2024 Lebanon war: Retaliation by Hezbollah

 Hezbollah launched ten rockets from southern Lebanon to Israel and a drone towards central Israel.
 Hezbollah said that it targeted IDF sites, Israeli communities and soldiers with 12 separate strikes.
 Three rockets were launched from Lebanon towards Upper Galilee.
 Hezbollah said that it targeted Israeli soldiers in Metula with rockets and artillery.

 "A number of" rockets were launched from Lebanon to Israel, moderately injuring two people.
 Hezbollah said that it targeted Unit 8200 headquarters in Tel Aviv with Fadi-4 rockets and Mossad headquarters in the suburbs of Tel Aviv.
 Approximately 30 rockets were launched from Lebanon towards northern Israel.
 Hezbollah said that its missiles targeted Sde Dov, an airport and airbase in the outskirts of Tel Aviv that was closed and demolished more than four years before the attack.

 Israeli strikes elsewhere

 The IDF called for evacuations of at least 500 meters from particular buildings with Hezbollah facilities in parts of southern Beirut, the capital of Lebanon, as they were preparing to bomb them.
 The IDF conducted at least two airstrikes in Dahieh.
-The IDF claimed that Muhammad Jaafar Qasir, a Hezbollah commander responsible for transferring Iranian weapons to Hezbollah in Lebanon, was killed in an airstrike in Beirut.
+The IDF said that Muhammad Jaafar Qasir, a Hezbollah commander responsible for transferring Iranian weapons to Hezbollah in Lebanon, was killed in an airstrike in Beirut.
 The IDF said that it killed the commander of Hezbollah's Imam Hussein division in an airstrike in Beirut.

 An Israeli strike on the house of Munir al-Maqdah, a brigadier general of Al-Aqsa Martyrs' Brigades in Lebanon in Ein al-Hilweh refugee camp killed at least five people.

 Syrian military sources said that Israel struck two Syrian anti-aircraft radar stations west of Sweida and a Syrian anti-aircraft radar station in Daraa Governorate.